-For the years ended December 31, 2013, 2012 and 2011, the Company's primary customer was the U.S. Department of Health and Human Services ("HHS").
-For the years ended December 31, 2013, 2012 and 2011, revenues from HHS and HHS agencies comprised 95.5%, 97.9% and 91.3%, respectively, of total revenues and are included in the Company's Biodefense segment.
-As of December 31, 2013 and 2012, the Company's receivable balances were comprised of 96.2% and 99.9%, respectively, from this customer.
-Unbilled accounts receivable, included in accounts receivable, as of December 31, 2013 and 2012 were \$14.8 million and \$19.9 million, respectively, relates to various service contracts for which work has been performed, though invoicing has not yet occurred.
-Substantially all of the unbilled receivables are expected to be billed and collected within the next 12 months.
-Accounts receivable are stated at invoice amounts and consist primarily of amounts due under reimbursement contracts with other government entities and non-government and philanthropic organizations.
+For the years ended December 31, 2014, 2013 and 2012, the Company's primary customer was the U.S. Department of Health and Human Services ("HHS").
+For the years ended December 31, 2014, 2013 and 2012, revenues from HHS and HHS agencies comprised 74.3%, 95.5% and 97.9%, respectively, of total revenues and are included in the Company's Biodefense segment.
+As of December 31, 2014 and 2013, the Company's receivable balances were comprised of 40.4% and 96.2%, respectively, from this customer.
+The overall decrease in the percentage of receivables attributed to HHS was due to the additional non-U.S. government revenue generating products from the Company's acquisition of Cangene in February 2014.
+Unbilled accounts receivable, included in accounts receivable, as of December 31, 2014 and 2013 were \$18.9 million and \$14.8 million, respectively, relates to various service contracts for which work has been performed, though invoicing has not yet occurred.
+Accounts receivable are stated at invoice amounts and consist primarily of amounts due from the U.S. government and collaborative partners as well as amounts due under reimbursement contracts with other government entities and non-government and philanthropic organizations.
 If necessary, the Company records a provision for doubtful receivables to allow for any amounts which may be unrecoverable.
 This provision is based upon an analysis of the Company's prior collection experience, customer creditworthiness and current economic trends.
-As of December 31, 2013 and 2012, an allowance for doubtful accounts was not recorded as the collection history from the Company's customers indicated that collection was probable.
+As of December 31, 2014 and 2013, an allowance for doubtful accounts was not recorded as the collection history from the Company's customers indicated that collection was probable.